 Samoon | Iraqi Flatbread Recipe

 Looking for a recipe to bake with the alphabet S for my A to Z International Flatbread series, I had quite a bit of options.
-What attracted me about this particular bread, Samoon | Iraqi Flatbread, is the shape of the flatbread.
+What attracted me to this Iraqi flatbread is the shape of the flatbread.

 That is when I changed the plans and made the Samoon in the afternoon to serve the kids in the evening with some honey.
 I am so glad, that I made that decision.
 After the class, the kids were happy to eat the Samoon with drizzled honey and so did the parents.